TheUbMunster/SmoOnlineServer/README.md

 to do so, run `voiceprox on/off` to enable/disable voice proximity.
 Enter `voiceprox` to see if it's currently enabled.

 ### Client
+To use the client, you need .NET 6.0 desktop runtime installed (Client is a WinForms app).
+If you don't have it installed, it should prompt you.
+If installing, make sure not to select "Console" or "Server", you need the desktop one.

 This client is designed to be simple and do as much of the setup as it can automatically.
 However, some settings do need to be setup upon the first time you connect to a server.
 First, it asks for the host (this is the IP address of the server, to find this, run `pvcip` on the server), Second, it requires your in-game username (This is the name of the profile you select when starting the game and the name that shows up on your nametag in-game).